 The parts of a subtraction example are the minuend, the subtrahend, and the difference.

-You can see from the picture that the minuend is 4 1/8 units in length and the subtrahend is 3 7/8 units in length.
-The difference will be the distance from the end of the subtrahend to the end of the minuend for 2/8 units.
+The picture shows that the minuend is 4 1/8 units in length and the subtrahend is 3 7/8 units in length.
+The difference will be the distance from the end of the subtrahend to the end of the minuend for 2/8 or 1/4 units.

-When calculating some subtraction examples the numerator of the subtrahend is larger than the numerator of the minuend.
-In that case you may rewrite the minuend to subtract.
+When the numerator of the subtrahend is larger than the numerator of the minuend you may rewrite the minuend to subtract.
 Some texts call the procedure "borrowing".
 To borrow, simply decrease the whole number 3 by 1.
 Then add 8/8 to 1/8 to get 9/8, giving the fraction 3 9/8.

 Notice how 4 1/8 is renamed as 3 9/8 so that the numerators can be subtracted.